umbraco/UmbracoDocs/Umbraco-Uno/SEO/SEO-for-images/index.md

 # SEO for images

 In Umbraco you have a media library for all of your images, videos and files.
-To make it easy for you to follow accessibility and SEO best practices you can add an **alternative text** to all images you upload.
+To follow accessibility and SEO best practices you can add an **alternative text** to all images you upload.

 Adding an alternative text will give website visitors using screen readers as well as search engine crawlers a description of what is on the image.
 This makes your website accessible as well as improve your image SEO.